Hartismere Hundred

 Hartismere was a hundred of Suffolk, that later gave its name to a poor law union, a rural sanitary district, and the Hartismere Rural District.

 Listed as Hertesmere in the Domesday Book, the name of the hundred is derived from "Hart's mere" where Hart is a personal name.

-Hartismere also gives its name to the 11-19 Co-educational Foundation School based in Eye.
-It serves pupils aged 11–16 years whilst the associated sixth form college instructs 16-19 year students.
-The School is distinctive in having particularly close links to the Hartismere Community.
-It is also the name of a hospital and maternity unit at Eye.
+Hartismere also lends its name to the 11-19 Co-educational Foundation School in Eye.
+It serves pupils aged 11–16 years, while the associated sixth form college instructs 16-19 year students.
+The school is distinguished by its particularly close ties to the Hartismere Community.
+It is also the name of a hospital and maternity unit in Eye.

 Parishes

 Hartismere Hundred consisted of the following 32 parishes: